 In addition to changing your personal relationships and upending your living arrangements, you are also faced with the legal aspects of a divorce, which can be bewildering and frustrating.
 Luckily, there’s help.

-5. Property Division.
 California is a community property state.
-That means, in general, that anything earned during the marriage is considered a martial asset and will be divided, and anything earned prior and after the marriage won’t be.
+This means, in general, that anything earned during the marriage is considered a marital asset and will be divided, and anything earned prior to the marriage, or after separation won’t be.
 Some assets such as bank accounts are fairly easy to split up.
 Other assets, such as pensions, stock options, and houses can be a lot harder to evaluate and divide.
-Some assets may be subject to reimbursement rights, or maybe part community and part separate.
+Some assets may be subject to reimbursement rights, or may be part community and part separate.

-6. Support.
-Chances are you’All either be getting or paying some kind of support.
+Chances are you will either be getting or paying some kind of support.
 You may need support right away in order to provide for your family.
-You may be a high income earning who is suddenly out of the house, but required to pay a large amount of your income as support.
-The formulas used for determining child and spousal are complex, and it’s important to get inputs to the calculation.
+You may be a high income earner who is suddenly out of the house, but required to pay a large amount of your income as support.
+The formulas used for determining child and spousal support are complex, and it’s important that you provide inputs to the calculation.

-7. Trials.
-Hopefully, you will ever get this far.
+Hopefully, you will never have to go to trial.
 Most divorces are settled long before this stage.
 But the best way to make sure there isn’t a trial is proper preparation in case one is needed.